 Due to requests from Good Delivery (GD) refiners the LPPM has introduced Platinum and Palladium Sponge Accreditation lists to run alongside the current GD bar lists.
 All refiners currently on the GD bar lists will be entitled to be added to the Sponge Accreditation lists if they so wish.

 Refiners not currently on the GD bar list can apply for sponge accreditation.
-The process for sponge accreditation is similar to the full GD bar application process.
-This will require successful completion prior to the applicant being added to the sponge accreditation list.
+The process for sponge accreditation is similar to the full GD bar application process, this includes the LPPM Responsible Sourcing annual audit.
+These processes will require successful completion prior to the applicant being added to the sponge accreditation list.

 The LPPM has been working on a set of standards for the accreditation of Platinum and Palladium sponges – such accreditation having been requested by multiple major GD Platinum and Palladium primary producers and secondary refiners and deemed very beneficial for the market by the Management Committee.